Meta facebook tracking pixel

 Our immune system is constantly working to keep us healthy.
 It recognizes and fights against danger, such as infections, viruses and growing cancer cells.
 In general terms, immunotherapy uses our own immune system as a treatment against cancer.

-Pembrolizumab, which is given intravenously, has also been approved to treat any type of cancer that has a trait known as high microsatellite instability (MSI-H), which is most frequently caused by mutations in the mismatch repair (MMR) and tumor suppression genes.
-A small percentage of gastric cancers are MSI-H and can be treated with pembrolizumab.
+Pembrolizumab, which is given intravenously, has also been approved to treat any type of cancer that has a trait known as high microsatellite instability (MSI), which is most frequently caused by mutations in the mismatch repair (MMR) and tumor suppression genes.
+A small percentage of gastric cancers are MSI and can be treated with pembrolizumab.
+Recently, the NCCN has recommended giving pembrolizumab, nivolumab or the immunotherapy dostalimab—in combination with chemotherapy and the immunotherapies ipilimumab and nivolumab—as a firstline therapy for MSI gastric cancer.

 Other immunotherapy approaches are currently being studied in clinical trials.